TomFrederik/fact-ai/README.md

 can be found in the shell script).

 ## Notebook
- To receive a guided end-to-end tour through our code, open `results.ipynb` e.g. in jupyter or in GColab.
+ To receive a guided end-to-end tour through our code, open `results.ipynb` e.g. via Jupyter or Google Colab.
 There you can inspect the already available outputs and re-run experiments at will.
+The notebook contains all you need to reproduce the results, except the grid searches to find the optimal hyperparameters.
+To re-run the grid searches, follow the instructions below or in the notebook.

 ## Finding optimal hyperparameters
 To execute grid searches for all models and datasets with default settings run the following command